mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 informations that are not availaible.
 Clients MUST use the Transport Layer Security (TLS) protocol version 1.3 or higher.
 Clients MUST NOT use any legacy versions of TLS.

+[[BB.]
+I am assuming TLS here but maybe something else can be done]

 ### Message Secrecy and Authentication